dtauraso/program-creator-common_lisp/README.md

 The purpose of "if 2 and 4" in and_examples.txt is to calculate possible code for what the design could be.
 It is attempting to decipher vaugue input.

-I took out the part where it looks in its own data to find out if it has a python translation for the english specs before it looks for a file that has the correct python code.
-The program is simpler now.

-I made this program because I want the computer to understand me.
+I made this program because I want the computer to translate parts of english phrases.

 The code works for python 3.